Primary materials for egg: Newspaper, tape, toilet paper, glue, joint compound, wood filler, acrylic paint, epoxy.

 For holder: Toilet paper, glue, joint compound, rocks, acrylic paint, epoxy.

-Just about on the day I finished my first dragon egg, I went to an art-supply store and learned about interference paint, which changes color and opacity depending on the angle of view.
-I immediately thought that would look cool on an egg shape, because the curves would mean that sections are always coming in and out of opacity.
+Around the day I finished my first dragon egg, I went to an art-supply store and learned about interference paint, which changes color and opacity depending on the angle of view.
+I immediately thought something like that would look cool on an egg shape, because the curves would mean that sections are always coming in and out of opacity.

 Besides using the new paint, I also wanted to try making this out of toilet paper instead of paper napkins like the first one.